GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/drupal/index.md

 If your OpenID Connect Provider does not support dynamic registration (like Google), after clicking register two additional fields will be exposed where you need to enter your `client_id` and `client_secret`.
 Both values need to be obtained from the OP.
 To generate your `client_id` and `client_secret` use the redirect uri: `https://{site-base-url}/index.php?option=oxdOpenId`.

 !!!
 Note
-    If you are using a Gluu server as your OpenID Provider, you can make sure everything is configured properly by logging into to your Gluu Server, navigate to the `OpenID Connect` > `Clients` page.
+    If you are using a Gluu server as your OpenID Provider, you can make sure everything is configured properly by logging into your Gluu Server, navigate to the `OpenID Connect` > `Clients` page.
 Search for your `oxd id`.
 If it's present in the OP, everything worked.

 #### Enrollment and Access Management
 In the enrollment and access management section of the plugin configuration page you can decide, (1), how new user registrations will be handled, and (2), what role new users will receive upon registration.